A solo cycling expedition · 2026 to 2027

 Miles for Mental Health.

 Twelve months on a bike across 21 countries, raising money to make clinical mental health care more accessible to those who can't afford it.
-100% of donations go through the Child Mind Institute's restricted aid fund.
+100% of donations go through the Child Mind Institute's Financial Aid Fund.

 21countries